s5uishida/simple_confirmed_info_for_mobile_network/README.md

 | --- | --- | --- | --- | --- | --- | --- |
 | RAN | 25.10+ | `4bf1543936d062686d64c10724d2f27a9854f065`<br>2026.02.16 | Ubuntu<br>24.04 | 5 | 4GB | 10GB |

-**This constraint regarding the number of CPU cores may be unique to my environment.**
+**When srsRAN_Project gNodeB is configured with the ZMQ-based RF driver, this constraint regarding the minimum number of CPU cores may be unique to my environment.**

 ### [srsRAN_4G](https://github.com/srsran/srsRAN_4G)